engin100/980/labs/lab-3.md

 In the provided start code, locate the `loop()` function and find where `analogRead()` is called.
 It is set to default to pin A1, but you should change this to be whatever **analog** pin you plugged your TMP36 into.

 Before we move on to collecting data, let's make sure the circuit is working as expected.
 To do this, we want to warm up or cool down the temperature sensor.
-You can do this by simply putting your fingers over the sensor for a minute and watching the voltage change in your Serial monitor.
+You can do this by simply putting your fingers over the sensor for a minute and watching the voltage change in your Serial Monitor.
 If the voltage does not change, you may have something wrong in your circuit.

 ### 3. Collecting Data

-Now we have a circuit and some code to tell us what the raw voltage our TMP36 is reading in, as explained above in [How Analog to Digital Converters (ADCs) Work](#how-analog-to-digital-converters-adcs-work).
+Now we have a circuit and some code to tell us the raw voltage that our TMP36 is reading, as explained above in [How Analog to Digital Converters (ADCs) Work](#how-analog-to-digital-converters-adcs-work).

 In order to turn this voltage into a useful temperature, we need to do some math with a calibration curve.
 Here is an [example calibration curve](https://docs.google.com/spreadsheets/d/1Vn4W3_zJlkH9kW7KGmAM1BaS2YcaMYqjPD3fkZrIiWo/edit?usp=sharing) spreadsheet.

 To build this two-point calibration curve, we need, as the name suggests, two points.
 For this lab, we will collect one temperature inside, and one outside.

 1. Start by making a copy of the calibration curve spreadsheet you made during lecture.
 For those of you who did not attend lecture, see the lecture slides on Canvas, watch the lecture recording, or Google/ask a friend about how to make a calibration curve.
 It is quite simply a way to find the slope and offset of a linear equation to connect two points.
-This slope and offset is what we will use to convert our voltage into a temperature.
+This slope and offset are what we will use to convert our voltage into a temperature.
 2. In your calibration curve copy, set aside a space to make raw measurements before entering things into the spreadsheet.
 This could be a simple table on a new sheet, or just a table off to the side.
 It should look something like this:

     |              | Voltage | Temperature (°C) |